wmhm/MQPackage/PROPOSAL.md

 ## Format

-TODO: zip files compress members individually, a common packaging trick is to use zip files,
-      but only two members, the ``metadata.yml`` and a ``data.zip``.
-The ``data.zip`` would contain all of the actual package files, and would itself not use compression, but when added to the package zip, it would.
-That then allows compression to cross member boundaries and can reduce file size.
-However doing that makes it harder to both construct these packages, and to use them manually.

 The packaging format will be a simple ZIP archive, where members must be compressed using the standard deflate algorithm.